PMXathens/FDE4NONMEM/README.md

 The repository consists of the following:
 - The FORTRAN subroutine "FDEGL.f90"
 - The FDE numerical solver using the Grunwald-Letnikov Scheme written in MATLAB
+- A Control File Template for a Linear Model
+- A Simulated dataset for running the Control File
+- A short user-manual